depp/uniset/README.md

     { 8287, 8287 },
     { 12288, 12288 }

-Note that the category 'Zs' only contains characters in the first plane, so the other 16 planes have zero entries.
+Note that the category Zs only contains characters in the first plane, so the other 16 planes have zero entries.
 The entry for plane 0, { 0, 8 }, indicates that the first entry is at 17 + 0 and the entry on past the end is at 17 + 8.

-But if you don't like reading English, here is the C code to test if a character is a member of a set:
+But if you don’t like reading English, here is the C code to test if a character is a member of a set:

     bool uniset_test(uint16_t const set[][2], uint32_t c)